2006-2010 Chrysler PT Cruiser

 2006 • 2007 • 2008 • 2009 • 2010

-In brief: This Crutchfield Research Garage article gives you an overview of your PT Cruiser's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your car.
+In brief: This Crutchfield Research Garage article gives you an overview of your PT's stock stereo system and your aftermarket upgrade options.
+We'll tell you all about:

 Overview of the Chrysler PT Cruiser